BriatekComputers/registration/README.md

 1. Create Github account
 2. Receive invitation from project manager
-3. Accept invitation from project manager
+3. Accept the invitation from project manager
+4. Access to the remote project
+6. Clone his/her machine to github project